Vlorë County

-Vlorë County ([vlɔɽ(ə)]; Qarku i Vlorës) is one of the 12 counties of the Republic of Albania with the capital in Vlorë.
-The county spans 2706 km² and has a total population of 187,675 people as of 2021.
+Vlorë County ([vlɔɽ(ə)]; Qarku i Vlorës) is one of the 12 counties of Albania with the city of Vlorë being the county capital.
+The county spans 2706 km² and has a total population of 146,681 people as of 2023.
 It borders the counties of Fier and Gjirokastër, as well as the Adriatic and Ionian Sea.
+Greece borders Vlorë to the south.

 Vlorë is geographically a very mountainous county.
 The county stretches along the Adriatic Sea and especially the Ionian Sea, forming the Albanian Riviera.
 The county has a coastline of 244 km.
 The coasts on the west can be very steep and rocky with green panoramic vistas and high mountains in the hinterland, including the Ceraunian Mountains.
-The highest natural point is Maja e Çikës, at 2,044 m.
+The highest natural point is Çikë, at 2,044 m.
 The northwest of the county is mostly located on the peninsula of Karaburun, with a rough relief, steep cliffs, bays and rocky beaches.

-With more than 187,000 inhabitants in 2021, the county is the sixth most populous county within Albania, and the third most populous within the Southern Region.
+With about than 146,000 inhabitants in 2023, Vlorë is the seventh most populous county within Albania, and the third most populous within the Southern Region.
 Albanians constitute the ethnic majority of the county, including the capital.
-Greeks, Aromanians, & a few Roma also are present in the ethnic composition of the county.
+Greeks, Aromanians, and a few Roma also are present in the ethnic composition of the county.

 The port city of Vlorë is the capital of Vlorë County.
 It is where the Albanian Declaration of Independence was proclaimed on November 28, 1912.
 Sarandë is one of the most important tourist attractions of the Albanian Riviera, situated on an open sea gulf of the Ionian Sea in the central Mediterranean, about 14 km east of the north end of the Greek island of Corfu.
 The Butrint National Park, Llogara National Park and Karaburun Sazan National Marine Park are located in Vlorë County.
 The ancient city of Butrint is an archeological site in Vlorë County, some 14 kilometres south of Sarandë.
 It is located on a hill overlooking the Vivari Channel and is part of the Butrint National Park.